micamash/odin-halloween-recipes-website/README.md

 This project is a basic recipe website.
-Upon completing this project I will have demonstrated my understanding of what I have learned via the HTML foundations course on The Odin Project.
+Upon completing this project I will have demonstrated my understanding of what I have learned via the HTML & CSS foundations courses on The Odin Project.